South Africa's ruling party expels former top official accused of corruption

 Magashule, 63, faces criminal charges for allegedly personally benefiting from money meant to be used to remove asbestos from the homes of people in the Free State province where he was the premier from 2009 to 2018.

-His co-accused in the case include businessmen with close links to the ANC and former officials of the Free State provincial government, which he led at the time.
+His co-accused in the case include businessmen with close links to the ANC and former officials of the Free State provincial government.

-Last month, Magashule had an appeal seeking the charges against him to be dismissed by South Africa's Supreme Court of Appeal.
+Last month, South Africa's Supreme Court of Appeal dismissed his application to have the charges dropped.

 Zuma is also facing major corruption charges linked to an arms deal signed by the South African government in 1999 worth more than $1 billion.
 The charges relate to a time before Zuma was president, but while he was a politician on the rise within the ANC.